 The resort operates free shuttles for both of the local train stations, but not the bus station.
 If accessing High1 from Sabuk Station, the shuttle bus takes you to Mountain House.
 If accessing from Gohan, the shuttle bus goes to both bases but Valley House is first; if taking a taxi from Gohan bus terminal, Valley House is significantly closer.
 If you’re going to the High1 Hotel, you need to take the shuttle from Gohan.
 The shuttle bus system is clearly explained here.

 Another option is a direct bus transfer from Seoul to the resort with these guys.
-It’s a bit more expensive, but way less hassle as it’s 3.5 hours from Seoul direct to High1 with no transfers.
+It’s a bit more expensive, but way less hassle as it’s 3.5 hours from Seoul direct to High1 with no transfers; they can also arrange direct private airport transfers.

 The new Gangneung KTX bullet train line opened in late 2017, running from Seoul Station to Gangneung in two hours; however, from Gangneung to High1 you still then have to take a slow mugunghwa train (2 hours) or highway bus to Sabuk/Gohan, so it doesn’t save any time vs the direct buses (and works out more expensive)